abhineet123/MTF/Config/ReadMe.md

 				Synthetic:	0-2
 				Live:	0-1

-	 Parameter:	'source_name'
+	 Parameter:	'seq_name'
 		Description:
-			name of the input video file (for MPEG source) or folder (for JPEG source); overridden if both the parameters 'source_id' and 'actor_id' are non-negative;
+			name of the input video file (for MPEG source) or folder (for JPEG source); overridden if both the parameters 'seq_id' and 'actor_id' are non-negative;
 				does not matter if a camera stream is being used;

-	 Parameter:	'source_path'
+	 Parameter:	'seq_path'
 		Description:
 			only matters for Xvision pipeline and camera streams; specifies the path of the camera device to use